nskatti1/Fast-Robots/docs/lab6.rst

         gyro_bias = bias_sum / 100.0;
     }

-Here is are some videos of the robot stabilizing its orientation:
+Here is a video of the robot stabilizing its orientation.
+I accidentally deleted some of the videos when clearing my phone storage.

-.. youtube:: [VideoID]
+.. youtube:: 1A9yQ-ebz70
    :width: 560
    :height: 315